Policy No: PD66

 Readers are responsible for observing the provisions of the Copyright Act 1968 (Cth) with respect to materials in copyright.

 Readers must also adhere to the copying guidelines as specified in the Special Collections conditions of use.

 Readers need to speak with a staff member at the Special Collections Desk to clarify whether any restrictions apply to the item they are wanting to copy.
 The physical condition and preservation needs of an item are also considered.

-Readers may be permitted to make copies of an item using their own equipment such as a camera or phone, however approval to do this must be obtained from Library staff, by submitting a “Copying by readers using their own equipment” form, available from the Special Collections Desk.
+Readers may be permitted to make copies of an item using their own equipment such as a camera or phone, however approval to do this must be obtained from Library staff and the reader will be directed to complete a “Copying in Special Collections for the purpose of research and study” form, available from the Special Collections Desk.